Seth Blair: St. Louis Cardinals

+San Diego Padres

-Blair was released by the Cardinals after the 2014 season, and left baseball.
-He returned to baseball in 2019, playing for the Lake Elsinore Storm of the Class A-Advanced California League.
+Blair returned to baseball in 2019, signing a minor league contract with the San Diego Padres on May 24, 2019.
+He played for the Lake Elsinore Storm of the High–A California League, compiling a 4.11 ERA with 47 strikeouts across 17 games.
+Blair was released by the Padres organization on August 9.

+Boston Red Sox

 During the COVID-19 pandemic, he opened up his backyard training site for other pitchers.
-In August 2020, Blair signed with the Boston Red Sox and was added to their 60-man player pool.
-In early November 2020, he was re-signed by the Red Sox to a minor-league deal for the 2021 season, and was selected as a non-roster invitee to major league spring training in 2021.
+On August 7, 2020, Blair signed a minor league contract with the Boston Red Sox and was added to their 60-man player pool.

+On December 22, 2020, Blair was re-signed by the Red Sox to a minor-league deal for the 2021 season, and was selected as a non-roster invitee to major league spring training in 2021.
 Blair began the 2021 season in Triple-A with the Worcester Red Sox, and was reassigned to the Double-A Portland Sea Dogs in late May.
 Overall during 2021, he appeared in 32 games (one start) compiling a 3.10 ERA, 3–2 record, and two saves while striking out 51 batters in 40 2/3 innings.
+Blair elected free agency following the season on November 7, 2021.